Tesla considers raising prices in China from September: sources

 The people declined to be named as the plan has not been made public.
 They did not offer detail on the price change.

-Tesla currently imports vehicles from the United States to China.
-It did not immediately respond to a Reuters' request for comment.

-China allowed the yuan to weaken past the 7-per-dollar level on Monday for the first time in more than a decade, after which the U.S. government labeled China a currency manipulator, raising the stakes in the trade war between the two countries.
+China allowed the yuan to weaken past the 7-per-dollar level on Monday for the first time in more than a decade, after which the U.S. government labelled China a currency manipulator, raising the stakes in the trade dispute between the two countries.

+China firmly opposes the currency manipulator label saying it has not used and will not use the yuan to cope with the U.S. trade frictions.

+The sharp drop in the yuan comes days after U.S. President Donald Trump stunned financial markets by vowing to impose 10per cent tariffs on the remaining US$300 billion of Chinese imports from Sept.
+1, abruptly breaking a brief ceasefire in a trade war that has disrupted global supply chains and slowed growth.